Family Therapy: Importance, Types, and Activities

 - Family structure is based on social interactions.

-- Response and development of needs of the entire family is the basis for a “well-functioning family.”
+- Response and development of the needs of the entire family is the basis for a “well-functioning family.”

 - Family therapists are there to ensure that the family outgrows its constraints and develops as a stronger unit.